rickard-von-essen/packer-parallels/README.md

 This is a custom builder plugin for [Packer](http://www.packer.io/) using [Parallels Desktop for Mac](http://www.parallels.com/products/desktop/).

-**Current status: Alpha - BROKEN!**
+**Current status: in Beta!**

 ![Parallels Logo](imgs/parallels_small.png)

 ## Status
 This is currently under development.
-Don't expect it to work.
-The only reason to run this plugin is if you wont to contribute to its development.
+It might work but don't count on it.
+Some feaures are untested or currently broken.
+If you use this be prepaired to crash, debug and report issues (include debug logs) or submit patches (pull requests).

 ## Documentation
 TODO